lperezu1/partychangers/README.md

 # partychangers
-In this project, I am using three databases to identify candidates who may have changed their party affiliation ahead of next year’s primary and general elections.
+In this project, I use three databases to identify candidates who may have changed their party affiliation ahead of next year’s primary and general elections.

 # The databases are: